 - other circumstances, in which case, advice should be sought from the local College/US Head of Human Resources.

 Closing Date of Vacancies

 - Research & Teaching and MPA (Management, Professional & Administrative) vacancies at Grade 6 and above will normally be advertised for 4 weeks on the University’s website, other appropriate external websites and/or publications.
 Such positions attract international applicants who may not have an automatic right to work in the UK and therefore require sponsorship to take up any such position.
-The University is required to provide evidence of a robust recruitment process, demonstrating that the post has been appropriately advertised in at least two advertising sources such that a Resident Labour Market Test has been carried out for a minimum 28-day period.
+The University is required to provide evidence of a robust recruitment in order to satisfy the genuine vacancy requirement for sponsorship.